Krasovsky case

 The Krasovsky case is a political scandal which was caused by a statements made by Russian propagandist Anton Krasovsky on October 20, 2022 who said that Ukrainian children who hate Russia should be drowned and burned.
 The scandal caused a wide public outcry both in Russia and Ukraine.
-It happened in the context of ongoing Russian invasion of Ukraine.
+The comments were made in the context of the ongoing Russian invasion of Ukraine.

 Background

 Russian journalist Anton Krasovsky was previously known for his radical statements.
 In April 2021, Krasovsky announced his readiness to drown supporters of the Saint Petersburg opposition to the authorities in the Moyka.

 Krasovsky statements

-The incident occurred during Krasovsky's "Antonyms" program on RT on 20 October, the guest of which was the writer Sergei Lukyanenko.
+The incident occurred during Krasovsky's "Antonyms" program on RT on 20 October, the guest of which was the science fiction writer Sergei Lukyanenko.
 During the conversation, Lukyanenko told how in 1980, as a child, he traveled to Ukraine, where the children said that "Ukraine is occupied by Muscovites."
 The writer emphasized that "these were absolutely Russian, Russian-speaking boys."
 Krasovsky replied:

 Lukyanenko replied that in Russia “traditionally they used rods” for punishment, to which Krasovsky said that children could also be burned: “Each hut there is called Smerekov’s hut.
 And right into this Smerekov’s hut to hammer and burn.”

 After the release of the program, Krasovsky wrote on the Telegram channel that he had “a wonderful broadcast with Sergei Lukyanenko,” but then deleted this message.